Although our time in Del Rio was cut short by repairs, we managed to pack in a lot during our week-long stay.

-I had visited once before with Jessi from Outbound Adventurer, but only to tent camp overnight, so I hadn't been able to take advantage of the park's claim to fame: 4,000-year-old pictographs.
+I had visited once before with my friend, Jessi, but only to tent camp overnight, so I hadn’t been able to take advantage of the park’s claim to fame: 4,000-year-old pictographs.

 It’s suggested that the plantlike images in the photo below are the sotol, which was used for food, soap and more.

 Some of the pictographs extend down the wall for several feet out of sight.
 Archaeologists hope that, by keeping them covered, they will be protected from the humidity and sunlight.

 In order to view Fate Bell Shelter and Annex, where the pictographs are located, visitors have to take a guided tour.

 Our ranger was super knowledgeable, helping us understand what a challenge living in this arid environment must have been 12,000-4,000 years ago.

 For the most part, the tour was hands-off to help preserve the important archaeological site, but we were permitted to touch this huge stone that is thought to have been a workbench for the Archaic-period people who sheltered here.

 The limestone walls of the canyon are very porous, meaning the red ochre and other minerals used in the pictographs needed to be mixed with a emulsifier and coagulant to keep them from soaking in.
 The implication of this is serious: that the pictograph artists had to give up precious fat and protein from their diet to make their paints.

 Although no one knows who created the ancient pictographs, they have inspired modern artists like Bill Worrell, who created this 17-foot bronze statue that now makes its home in the park.